mratsim/laser/research/runtime_threads_tasks_allocation_NUMA.md

 Furthermore research shows that GCC libgomp has a potential bottleneck for tasking due to scheduling via a central list protected by a mutex.

+A side-effect would be to better control scheduling on NUMA and hyperthreads as hyperthreading should be scheduled on work that shares the same L1 cache, and NUM shae the same memory address space.

 ## Constraints

 - Work for JIT (see https://github.com/numforge/laser/issues/31)